-Well, the interview is with me.
+Well, the discussion is with me.

 Enjoy the interview with me as I chat about scapular exercise.

 I’ll have him introduce himself and then will get to the questions.
-All right, thanks Rick, take it away.
+All right, thanks, Rick, take it away.

-A lot of times they would say “I have this, do you know of some exercises that I can do for this injury”.
+A lot of times, they would say, “I have this.
+Do you know of some exercises that I can do for this injury?”